-Digital Marketing for Dummies is published by Wiley, a BrightEdge customer.
+Digital Marketing for Dummies is published by Wiley.
 This book is an excellent reference, and it includes many practical, specific, and current details, insights, and advice.

 It’s a very readable 300 pages and covers the customer journey, marketing planning, landing pages, blogging, SEO, SEM, social, paid display, email, and data and analytics.

 I like the focus on landing pages, which often get lost in the shuffle of channel and media planning as a high-leverage link in the funnel chain.
 They also reiterate the importance of the offer and revisiting and tuning the offer regularly.
 They provide 57 blog category ideas, including List, How-To, Research, Stat Roundup, People to Follow, Parody, Issue, Comparison, What-If, Challenge, and Products Tips to name just 11.

 On email, they recommend writing to answer the four questions: Why now?
 Who cares?
 Why should they care?
 Can you prove it?
 They also introduce data.studio.google.com for visual reporting.